cwcyau/healthdatascienceacademy/courses/exptdesign.md

 - internal vs. external validity;
 - transportability

-The purpose is to get participants up to speed (from whatever discipline they come from) on the key topics in **the scientific method in health sciences**
+The purpose is to get participants up to speed (from whatever discipline they come from) on the key topics in **the scientific method in health sciences** and the motivation for this course.

+There will be a short group exercise to design an experiment based on a breast screening scenario.

 Guest speaker(s):

 - Christopher Yau, University of Oxford
 - David Wong, University of Manchester

+### Day 2: What is the ideal experiment?

+The second day will introduce the *randomised control trial* (RCT):

+- Causal interpretation of RCTs: confounding, mediation, latent causes, graphical models;
+- pre-registration;
+- blinding;
+- double-blinding;
+- complex RCTs: wedges, steps, crossover, multi-step, N-of-1, adaptive, Bayesian

+The morning will introduce the basic theory and methods and, in the afternoon, participants will be asked to work in groups to produce a simulation of an RCT under different scenarios (including those which break the RCT).
+There will be particular interest in groups simulating scenarios relevant to their area of science.

+Guest speaker(s):

+- ???

+### Day 3: Nature's experiment

+The third day will introduce the concept of *Mendelian Randomisation* (MR):

+- basics of genetics: single nucleotide polymorphisms, linkage disequilibrium, heritability;
+- instrument variables in causal inference;
+- causal interpretation of genetic association studies.

+The morning will introduce the basic theory and methods and, in the afternoon, participants will be asked to work in groups to produce a simulation of MR under different scenarios within a genetic association (including those which break the MR assumptions).

+Guest speaker(s):

+- ???
+- Christopher Yau, University of Oxford

+### Day 4: What you see is not what you get?

+The fourth day will introduce the concept of *observational studies*:

+- rationale for using observational data;
+- the advantages and pitfalls;
+- the risk of bias and possible solutions;

+The morning will introduce the basic theory and methods and, in the afternoon, participants will be asked to work in groups to compare the performance of a classification algorithm train and applied to data acquired from a simulation of an RCT and an observational data set.

+Guest speaker(s):

+- Max Little, University of Birmingham

+### Day 5: Group Exercise

+The final morning will involve a group exercise where participants are given a scenario and asked to design an experiment.
+Each group will present findings and the course will end with a keynote speaker.

+## Related courses

+## Recommended Reading

 **Block 2: Experiments in health research**

 Medical: retrospective vs. prospective; interventional vs. observational; case-control vs. cohort; longitudinal vs. cross-sectional; protocol; inclusion/exclusion; recruitment; attrition; compliance and adherence; follow-up.
 Behavioural: sampling strategies; self-report vs. expert assessment; manual vs. automated coding

-**Block 3: Randomized controlled trials**

-Causal interpretation of RCTs: confounding, mediation, latent causes, graphical models; pre-registration; blinding; double-blinding; complex RCTs: wedges, steps, crossover, multi-step, N-of-1, adaptive, Bayesian

 **Block 4: Experimental design**

 Protocol design and implementation; comparison under constraints and unit allocation; combinatorial block designs: BIBD, SBIBD, Latin squares, resolvable designs

-## Related courses

-## Recommended Reading